Somehow, it feels that content planning receives short shrift at the beginning of each year.

 And that’s your competition’s opportunity to use objective content to set the tone for the year.

 Content plans get squeezed because marketers treat content differently from other marketing requirements.

 Consider conferences.
-Marketers schedule them months, even a year or more, in advance – because they’ll lose the discounts, prime slots, and marketing opportunities if they don’t.
+Marketers schedule them months — even a year or more — in advance to avoid losing discounts, prime slots, and marketing opportunities.

 Analyst firms are similar.
 They won’t let annual contracts sit until vendors are comfortable.
-They know, and their clients know, that vendors need advice and influencers: Analysts make sure contracts get paid earlier instead of later.
+They and their clients know that vendors need advice and influencers: Analysts ensure that contracts are paid earlier not later.

-But content gets sold on a more piecemeal basis.
-Marketers can wait for white papers, social posts, webinars, and other content until shortly before they need it.
-Concepts for those items don’t even get fleshed out until then anyway.
+But content tends to be sold on piecemeal basis.
+Marketers can wait for white papers, social posts, webinars, and other content until just before they need it.
+Concepts rarely get fleshed out before the content deadline looms, anyway.

 It’s a recipe for procrastination.

-Unfortunately, the budget and willingness to outsource dissipate by the time marketers need the content.
-Discounts do, too.
-It’s a lose-lose, and intrepid marketers go back to doing it all themselves.
+Unfortunately, the budget and willingness to outsource dissipate by the time marketers need that content.
+Discounts do, too, and it’s lose-lose situation that leaves intrepid marketers to do it all themselves.

-I’m just being honest here: Nobody sees more evaporating content plans than the companies that sell content.
-Not with a bang, but a whimper.
+I’m just being honest here: Nobody sees more evaporating content plans than the companies that sell content — rarely with a bang and more of a whimper.

 So turn it around.
-Make reasonable assumptions about the marketing you’ll need, and then create a strategy that’s flexible, consistent, cost-effective, high-performing – and that can start now.
+Make reasonable assumptions about the marketing you’ll need and create a flexible, consistent, cost-effective, high-performing strategy that can start now.